Marketing Agencies: Top 5 Ways to Impress Your ClientsTop 5 Ways to Impress Your Clients

 Don’t be worried.
 Your clients have neither the expertise nor the time to replicate what you can do.
 Make your clients sign an NDA so they can’t share your tactics with your competitors.

-Imagine going to a restaurant, ordering your food and then waiting for 2 hours before it comes out.
-Then imagine asking the waitress what is going on and she says she can’t tell you.
+Imagine going to a restaurant, ordering your food and then waiting for two hours before it comes out.
+Then imagine asking the waitress what is going on, and she says she can’t tell you.
 The methods of the restaurant, she says, are secret and proprietary.

-Now imagine that you were spending $1000 on that dinner.
+Now imagine that you were spending $1,000 to purchase the dinner.